kaltenburger/NetworkPredictionICWSM2021/data/FB100/README.md

 Data availability.
 The Facebook100 (FB100) dataset is publicly available from the Internet Archive at https://archive.org/details/oxford-2005-facebook-matrix and other public repositories.
+We also include the script for processing the dataset.